-In Derby this is via telephone contact to the First Contact Team.
+In Derby this is via contact with the First Contact Team.

-In Derbyshire is via telephone contact to Starting Point.
+In Derbyshire is via contact with Starting Point.

 Where there are concerns that a disabled child is suffering or is likely to suffer Significant Harm, Children's Social Care will convene a Strategy Discussion/Meeting.
 The Social Worker, their manager, a health professional and a police representative should as a minimum be involved in the strategy discussion.
 It is also important to include other relevant practitioners involved in the child's care.
 See Child Protection Section 47 Enquiries Procedure, Strategy Discussions / Meetings.

 In addition to considering whether or not the threshold for a Section 47 Enquiry has been met, a strategy discussion must also look at appropriate multi-agency interventions early in the process and seek to minimise risk.

 The strategy discussion / meeting should give particular consideration to:

 - Ensuring that there is sufficient information about the impact and the context of the specific disability on the child;

 - Enabling the child to communicate effectively, sometimes this will require someone who knows the child and their individual style of communication well.
 They can advise whether the usual method of communication can be used; and

 - Whether specialist advice should be sought, who should undertake the investigation, where and how it will take place.